isomerpages/nlb-reference/_social-sciences-humanities-social-sciences/environment-champion.md

 (listed in alphabetical order)

 * Recycle Now. (n.d).
-Retrieved May 17, 2021, from Youtube website: https://www.youtube.com/user/RecycleNowCampaign
+Retrieved May 17, 2021, from website: [https://www.youtube.com/user/RecycleNowCampaign](https://www.youtube.com/user/RecycleNowCampaign)

 A collection of videos on recycling process of papers, plastics, food waste, furniture and others.

 * Recycle Now.
 (2015, June 19).
 Recycling around the home.
 [Video File].
-Retrieved May 17, 2021, from website: https://youtu.be/sLktjtlXCNo
+Retrieved May 17, 2021, from website: [https://youtu.be/sLktjtlXCNo](https://youtu.be/sLktjtlXCNo)

   This animation video highlights just a few items all around the home for recycling materials such as can, plastic, electrical, waste, and garden.

   <iframe width="560" height="315" src="https://www.youtube.com/embed/sLktjtlXCNo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 * The Story of Stuff Project.
 (2015, September 4).
 Loop Scoops – Garbage [Video File].
-Retrieved May 17, 2021, from website: https://youtu.be/N9LfPq-H72g
+Retrieved May 17, 2021, from website: [https://youtu.be/N9LfPq-H72g](https://youtu.be/N9LfPq-H72g)

   This is a PBS Kids production on garbage and saving the environment by recycling and composting.

   <iframe width="560" height="315" src="https://www.youtube.com/embed/N9LfPq-H72g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

   PBS Kids production on garbage and saving the environment by recycling and composting.

 (ii) A selection of videos on simple crafts